IT’S A BEST BUY BECAUSE:

 The Golf GTI has long been a benchmark among sporty compact cars; it offers near premium-compact build quality and serious driving-enthusiast appeal.
 Plus, its hatchback body provides passenger comfort and cargo versatility that few sporty cars can match.
-Base prices have crept upward significantly for 2019, and they get steeper as you move up the model roster.
-Still, even with somewhat lofty prices, you get what you pay for.
+Base prices are a bit steep compared to the sporty versions of other mainstream-brand compact cars, but you get what you pay for.
 The GTI is simply one of the most well-rounded, practical performance vehicles that money can buy.

 |BODY STYLES||4-Door Hatchback|